rackerlabs/docs-developer-blog/_posts/2018-10-11-introduction-to-nex-generation-firewalls-with-cisco-firepower.md

   - security
 ---

-This blog explore Cisco&reg; FirePOWER&reg; technology and the next generation firewall (NGFW).
-The NGFW is composed of Adaptive Security Appliances (ASA) and a software module that takes care of main functions like application control, intrusion protection, anti-malware protection, and URL filtering.
+This blog explore Cisco&reg; FirePOWER&reg; technology and next-generation firewalls (NGFW).
+NGFWs are composed of Adaptive Security Appliances (ASA) and a software module that takes care of the main functions like application control, intrusion protection, anti-malware protection, and URL filtering.

 <!-- more -->

 ### Introduction

-The NGFW is a part of the third generation of firewall technology, combining a traditional firewall with other network device filtering functionalities, such as an application firewall that uses an in-line intrusion prevention system (IPS) called deep packet inspection (DPI).
+NGFWs are part of the third generation of firewall technology, combining a traditional firewall with other network device filtering functionalities, such as an application firewall that uses an in-line intrusion prevention system (IPS) called deep packet inspection (DPI).
 Other techniques might also be employed,